 Upon enrollment, in order to assess a student's academic growth during placement in the DAEP, the District shall administer to a student placed in a program for a period of 90 school days or longer an assessment instrument approved by the commissioner for that purpose.
 The instrument shall be administered initially on placement of the student in the program; and subsequently on the date of the student's departure from the program, or as near to that date as possible.

 Once enrolled, students will first attend orientation sessions in order to become familiar with the structured routines and procedures.

 Parents are encouraged to take an active role in facilitating future behavior change.
-Each student will be assigned to a mentor (a member of the staff) who will act as a liaison between the family and the school.
+Upon return to the home campus, a student may be assigned to a mentor (a member of the staff) who will act as a liaison between the family and the school.
 Counseling will also be made available to many students, as well as parents, if deemed appropriate.